mestocks/gstawk/README.md

 gstawk [assembly1.fa assembly2.fa... ]
 ```

-So to calculated stats for a series of assemblies the current working directory you could type:
+So to calculate statistics for a series of assemblies in the current working directory you would, for example, type:

 ```bash
 gstawk *-scaffolds.fa